Alexandre Lazarian

-Alexandre Lazarian is an astrophysicist.
+Alexandre Lazarian is a theoretical astrophysicist.
 He is a professor of astronomy at the University of Wisconsin–Madison with a joint appointment at the Department of Physics.
+In 2010, he received the Humboldt Research Award from the Humboldt Foundation for his outstanding research on astrophysical magnetic fields and turbulence, solar flares, and cosmic rays.
+He received the 2021 Ronald C. Davidson Award for Plasma Physics from AIP Publishing.
 He is a fellow of the American Physical Society.

-Career
+Career and research

-Lazarian obtained his Diploma in the theoretical physics group led by Vitaly Ginzburg.
-He received his PhD in 1994 from University of Cambridge under supervision of Martin Rees.
-After his PhD, Lazarian spent three years as a postdoc in Princeton University and one year as Research Associate at Canadian Institute for Theoretical Astrophysics.
+Alex Lazarian obtained his diploma in the theoretical physics group led by Vitaly Ginzburg.
+He received his PhD in 1994 from University of Cambridge.
+After his PhD, Lazarian spent three years as a postdoc in Princeton University and one year as a research associate at Canadian Institute for Theoretical Astrophysics.
 Since 1998, he has been working as a professor at the University of Wisconsin–Madison.
-His research involves MHD Theory, Magnetic Reconnection, Dynamo Theory and Interstellar Dust.
+Professor Alex Lazarian is a world-renowned expert on MHD turbulence, magnetic reconnection, dynamo theory, and interstellar dust, as well as developing innovative techniques to study magnetic fields.

+In 1998, together with Bruce T. Draine, Lazarian proposed a spinning dust model that successfully explains the origin of anomalous microwave emission discovered by Cosmic Background Explorer.

+In 1999, Lazarian with Ethan Vishniac proposed a turbulent magnetic reconnection model, which posits that reconnection gets fast and is independent of resistivity due to turbulence.
+This Lazarian-Vishniac model is successfully tested with numerical simulations and provides a universal solution of the magnetic reconnection in astrophysics as turbulence is ubiquitous in astrophysical environments.

+In 2007, with Thiem Hoang, Lazarian introduced an analytical model of radiative torques (RAT) and RAT alignment theory, leading to the quantitative era of grain alignment.
+The RAT theory was successfully tested with observations and has become a foundational theory to interpret polarization data.